Blendify/blender-manual/trunk/blender_docs/manual/rigging/posing/editing.rst

 - When connected and unconnected bones are selected, and you start a grab operation, only the unconnected bones are affected.
-- When a child connected hinge bone is in the selection, and the "most parent" selected one is connected, when you hit :kbd:`G`, nothing happens - Blender remains in grab operation, which of course has no effect on a connected bone.
+- When a child connected hinge bone is in the selection, and the "most parent" selected one is connected, when you press :kbd:`G`, nothing happens - Blender remains in grab operation, which of course has no effect on a connected bone.
   This might be a bug, in fact, as I see no reason for this behavior...